CodeJoustHQ/main/README.md

 **Tip 2**: On the other hand, if you're only testing backend changes, you can avoid re-building the entire frontend by running `./mvnw spring-boot:run -Dfrontend.skip`.
-This will reuse the frontend code built from the latest call to `./mvnw spring-boot:run` (so if you're previous build failed, you may need to rerun the full command before this tip will work).
+This will reuse the frontend code built from the latest call to `./mvnw spring-boot:run` (so if your previous build failed, you may need to rerun the full command before this tip will work).

+**Tip 3**: Combine tips 1 and 2 if you're making both frontend and backend changes and want a way to quickly build each section separately.

 ## File Structure